30+ Countries That Allow Dual Citizenship — And How to Qualify in 2025 [Full List + Legal Insights]

 Brazil Allows dual citizenship with no formal renunciation

-Peru Recognizes dual citizenship under certain conditions
+Peru Recognizes dual citizenship under certain conditions, enabling individuals to be a national of two countries.

 Chile Permits dual nationality through birth or naturalization